 How Belizeans Celebrate

-The Battle of St. George’s Caye Day is celebrated on 10 September each year as a national public and bank holiday.
+The Battle of St. George’s Caye Day is celebrated on 10 September each year as a national public holiday.
 Parades are held throughout the country to commemorate the battle fought by our forefathers.
 There is also a special song, sung!
-Whilst, in previous years celebrations have included the crowning of Miss San Pedro on Ambergris Caye, a regatta at and Remembrance Ceremony St.George’s Caye, this year the celebrations are slightly more subdued due to COVID-19.
+Whilst in previous years, celebrations have included the crowning of Miss San Pedro on Ambergris Caye, a regatta at and Remembrance Ceremony St.George’s Caye, this year the celebrations are slightly more subdued due to COVID-19.
 However, proud Belizeans will still celebrate this day!

 For more information on September celebrations in Belize, browse these colorful photos and celebrate virtually.

 Feature photo courtesy ROEming Belize of St. George's Caye